 The innovative mobile game Pacybits FUT 20, FIFA Ultimate Team’s unofficial companion, is a soccer team building simulator and as such demands a different approach right from the start.
 Tips and tricks for video game genres we are accustomed to mostly revolve around finding the best ways to optimize your gameplay and gather and/or spend your resources in the best way.
 And, while the same goals can be set for this title, the whole thing has a unique gameplay style.

 This is the latest installment of the now acclaimed FUT series.
 Building soccer teams is done via cards, so in a sense, this game uses the card collector gameplay design, but it also simulates real-time soccer games, by only showing the player highlights and enabling control of only a small portion of the match, excluding preparation.
 You draft players, decide your formation, perform free and penalty kicks, and much more as you participate in some of the games many modes offered.
+We will try to make your life easier and your game more enjoyable with our Pacybits FUT 20 tips and tricks.

 The first thing you need is to create a solid card base with at least 100 cards or more.
 The game offers unlimited free packs to get you on your way, so you should open as many as you can.
 Once you get to the three-figure card count, you can begin playing the Versus mode, either against players online or against AI.
 It is always recommended new players go for the AI to get the hang of the game’s peculiar gameplay elements.